oasis-tcs/openc2-cacao-ext/openc2-cacao-ext-v1.0.md

   should process the command.

 ## 2.2 CACAO Vocabulary Modifications

+_This section is non-normative._

+CACAO employs the concept of vocabularies to improve interoperability.
+Some CACAO vocabularies are "open" (designated by `<vocabulary-type>-ov`), which means that they contain suggested values but that types that employ open vocabularies can be extended with additional values if needed.
+This specification proposes extensions to several open vocabularies from the CACAO
+specification:

+- `command-type-ov` (CACAO Specification Section 5.2)
+- `agent-target-type-ov` (CACAO Specification Section 7.2)
+- `variable-type-ov` (CACAO Specification Section 10.18.4)

+The specific extended values are:

 - `command-type-ov` is extended with the type `openc2` (see [Section&nbsp;3.1](#31-openc2-command-action-step))
 - Command type `openc2-http` is deprecated in favor of the non-transport specific `openc2` command type